pattonw/dacapo_tutorials/example/README.md

 # DaCapo example:

 ## 0) Setup
-It is recommended that you create some sort of virtual environment:
+It is recommended that you create a conda environment:

 [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html)

 ## 1) Installation